-A splitty for chicks.
-Narrower waist, more sidecut and a slightly softer flex pattern provide performance and compromise nothing.
+A splitty engineered for lighter riders.
+A narrower waist, more sidecut and a slightly softer flex pattern provide performance and compromise nothing.
 The long arcing freeride-style flex delivers a smooth, fast ride through the full gamut of winter conditions.
-Designed to provide power and drive off the tail for extra speed and energy through turns, the Brandywine crushes powder, crud, hardpack, and wind crust at fall-line speeds.
-A good choice for backcountry riders, guides, and boarders whose style is drawn to long arcing turns and straight lining runouts or multi-day trekkers looking to maximize skinning efficiency without sacrificing downhill performance.
+Designed to provide power and drive off the tail for extra speed and energy through turns, the Brandywine Splitboard crushes powder, crud, hardpack and wind crust at fall-line speeds.
+A good choice for backcountry riders, guides, boarders whose style is drawn to long arcing turns and straight-lining runouts, or multi-day trekkers looking to maximize skinning efficiency without sacrificing downhill performance.

-- Sublimated nylon topsheet brings durability and keep your board looking sharp.
+- Sublimated nylon topsheet brings durability and keeps your board looking sharp.

-- Vertically laminated aspen and poplar woodcore with maple wood stringers create a light, responsive ride.
+- Vertically laminated aspen and poplar woodcore with maple wood stringers creates a light, responsive ride.

 - Early rise in the tip and tail combined with a traditional camber underfoot provides stability and turning ease in all snow conditions.

 - Classic freeride shape with moderately long sidecut for maximum uphill efficiency and edge hold in firm and variable snow.

 - Minimal taper provides energy and power off the tail for high-speed turns and descents.

 - Rubber Foil dampening reduces chatter when riding fast on hardpack.

 - Durable, impact-resistant UHMW polyethylene sidewalls.